 My experience to date has been broad.
 I have worked with young people, adults and children.
 I have mainly worked one-to-one to offer short or long term counselling, but also have some experience of group work.
 I have worked in schools and charitable organisations, counselling a range of clients.

-I currently work for a local primary school as a school counsellor, seeing young people with a wide range of issues.
+Up until I left the UK, I was working at a local primary school as a school counsellor, seeing young people with a wide range of issues.
 Previous to that, I worked with Centre 33 for over two years.
 I undertook my training placement at Cambridge Cyrenians, an organisation that provides specialist support to homeless people.

 I also offer training and workshops to schools.